fallais/govid/README.md

 ### The digital certificate

 As far as I understood, the schema of the DCC is defined by the EHN.
-You can find more information here : https://github.com/ehn-dcc-development/hcert-spec

-The schema that seems to be used by all the Member States is located in this repository : https://github.com/ehn-dcc-development/ehn-dcc-schema
+You can find [more information here](https://github.com/ehn-dcc-development/hcert-spec).
+The schema that seems to be used by all the *Member States* is located in [this repository](https://github.com/ehn-dcc-development/ehn-dcc-schema)

-The DCC content start with `HC1:`.
+Basically, the DCC is a QRCode, which wraps a CBOR Web Token (signed, so it is called a COSE), encoded in base45.
+Note that this encoded content starts with `HC1:` or `LT1:`.

 ### Business rules